-The peritoneum is the thin tissue that lines the inner wall of the abdomen and covers most of the abdominal organs.
+The peritoneum is the thin tissue that lines the inner wall of the abdomen and covers most of the organs in the abdomen.
 Peritonitis is present when this tissue becomes inflamed or infected.
 Secondary peritonitis is when another condition is the cause.

 Secondary peritonitis